 Over Musharraf’s tenure, expenditure on education rose slightly, from 1.84% of GDP in 2000 to 2.25% in 2005 to 2.59% in 2006.
 Expenditure on education (as the percentage of GDP) under Musharraf, however, still compares poorly not only cross-nationally but also historically.
 Average expenditure in education stood at 2.7% plus during Bhutto’s second term, between 1993 and 1996.
 Musharraf’s regime, however, did do better than Sharif’s regime during which expenditure plummeted to below 2% of GDP.
 Cross-nationally, Pakistan compared poorly to its South Asian neighbors (about a percentage below India, and generally below Bangladesh), and lagged significantly behind many other countries, including Iran, and United States.

 Education expenditure measured as the percentage of government expenditure rose appreciably between 2004 and 2005 from about 6.4% to nearly 10.5%.
 However in 2006, when the expenditure rose again to 12.5%, it was about 6 percentage points behind Iranian expenditure, a narrower gap than the 12 points wide chasm in 2005.
 Musharraf government’s spending on education averaged 4% behind Bangladesh’s expenditure, which remained steady between 14 and 15% points from 1999 to 2005.

 Education expenditure is by no means uniform across the country, and aggregate statistics hide much of the regional and within-region variation.
 Expenditure on education in Pakistan is the prerogative of the provincial government.
 Punjab government which swam in money during the Sharif era and allocated up to 31% of its budget on education, spent a declining proportion on education under Musharraf.
 Reflecting American money and priorities, investment in education by Balochistan’s provincial government went up post 9/11.
 Most budgetary allocation to education was spent on furnishing recurring expenses, and only a small proportion (less than 8%) on development.
 (Husain etc., 2003)

 Adult Literacy Rate

 Increases in literacy have been a major success of the Musharraf era.
-The overall literacy rate (10 years & above) was 54 percent in 2005-06, an increase of 9.0 percentage points over five years.
+The overall literacy rate (10 years & above) was 54% in 2005–06, an increase of 9 percentage points over five years.
 (The more conventionally reported 15+ year literacy rate is slightly lower at around 50%.
 The increase in that statistic is unknown.)